pressden/wp-boilerplate/README.md

 ### Running Webpack via NPM

-In the steps below `my-child-theme` is used as an example.
-This should be replaced with your child theme folder.

-1. `cd wp-content/themes/my-child-theme/boilerplate`
-2. Use one of the following commands to compile the project
+While in the boilerplate directory (`cd wp-content/themes/my-child-theme/boilerplate`) use one of the following commands to compile the project:
 * `npm start` will compile the project once
 * `npm run watch` will watch the project and compile any time a change is detected

 ### Child Theme Structure